alpersonalwebsite/react/00_2_intro_JS-patterns.md

+## Functional Programming

 **HOF: Higher Order Function**
-Is a function that takes a function as an argument or returns a function.
+Is a function that takes a function as an argument AND/OR returns a function.

-Basic example: function that returns (or creates) a new function.
+*Basic example:* function that returns (or creates) a new function.

 ```javascript
 multiplyNumbers = theFirstNumber => {